How To Remove Sharp Edges From Guitar Frets

 Step 2: Proper Storage

 The restore kit revitalizes dried-out instruments.
-In this case, the wood has already shrunk.
-So this helps reapply moisture to get it back to normal quicker.
+If the wood has already shrunk, this helps reapply moisture to get it back to normal quicker.

 The humidifier in the room will help a great deal in preventing it from shrinking again.
 Getting back to normal will require letting it sit with proper humidity in the case.